This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

-This adorable owl valentine box is the perfect way to collect those cards on Valentine’s Day!
+This adorable owl valentine box is the perfect way for kids to collect those cards on Valentine’s Day!

 When I was trying to come up with Valentine Box ideas for my latest segment on Suncoast View, I started with a unicorn valentine box, then a Harry Potter valentine box.
 What to do next?
 How about an owl valentine box!

 I knew what I wanted to do but when I started cutting “feathers” out of craft foam, it was taking forever!
 I decided to give it up until I could find a better way.
 It didn’t take long.

 The next day I found foam flowers at the craft store and I realized that I could use those instead.
 Cutting the flowers apart would make the job so much quicker and easier!

 Ready to make your own owl valentine box?
 Here’s what you’ll need.

 - White construction paper

 - Craft foam: Yellow (large piece), white, blue, black, orange

 - Red glitter cardstock